 How did you sleep last night?
-The medical benefits of a good night's rest simply cannot be overemphasized.
+We hope you slept like a baby, since the medical benefits of a good night's rest simply cannot be overemphasized.
 “Sleep is vital for allowing your brain to regenerate after a long day, and being well-rested helps to keep your body healthy and trim,” explains Dr. Robert Glatter, attending physician in the Department of Emergency Medicine at Lenox Hill Hospital in New York City.
-“The end result is lower blood pressure and a more favorable lipid profile, reducing your risk for metabolic syndrome, which is associated with elevated cholesterol and central abdominal fat.
+“The end result is lower blood pressure and a more favorable lipid profile, reducing your risk of metabolic syndrome, which is associated with elevated cholesterol and central abdominal fat.
 This, in turn, reduces your risk of a heart attack.”

-According to Glatter, a good night’s rest may also help to “reduce stress, reduce risk for depression, anxiety, and other mood disorders, and help improve memory and ability to focus and stay on task the following day, which can have a greater [positive] impact on life expectancy."
+According to Dr. Glatter, a good night’s rest may also help to “reduce stress, reduce risk for depression, anxiety, and other mood disorders, and help improve memory and ability to focus and stay on task the following day, which can have a greater positive impact on life expectancy."

-Sounds absolutely dreamy.
-Unfortunately, getting a decent amount of shuteye can often prove elusive.
+All that sounds absolutely dreamy, but can we really make a good night's sleep a daily feature in our lives?
+Sadly, getting a decent amount of shut-eye often proves to be elusive.
 According to the National Sleep Foundation, over 48 million American adults have reported suffering from insomnia at some point in their lives.
-Everything from the temperature in your bedroom to muscle pain and the amount of light from our gadgets and gizmos may impact quality of sleep.
+Everything from the temperature in your bedroom, to muscle pain, to the amount of light shining out from our digital gadgets and gizmos, will have an impact on the quality of your sleep.

-If you’ve been struggling to get a good night's sleep, read on as our experts reveal foods you should try to avoid before hitting the sack.
+If you’ve been struggling to get a good night's sleep, read on as our experts reveal the 12 foods and drinks you should try to avoid before hitting the sack.
 Take their advice and hopefully you will be sleeping like a baby tonight!

 This article was originally published on March 10th 2015.